Meet The Team

 Simon Olley – Assistant Trainer

 Bringing his wealth of experience from Jonjo’s, Simon plays a huge part in the yard taking charge of feeding, working with Phil to manage the riding out board and ensuring each horses requirements are met.
 He is a first class horseman and along with Phil is also a jack of all trades.
 Phil says he would hate to have Simon’s job and Simon says he’d hate to have Phil’s!
 Perhaps why they work so well together.
 We all dread the time Simon goes away on holiday, even more so when he takes wife Sarah with him!
 Common race goers will have seen Simon leading up or stepping in as trainer for us many times.
-He is more than capable of taking over from Julie’s travelling role when she’s away, however the yard seems empty without him.
+He is more than capable of taking over travelling head lad role when needed, however the yard seems empty without him.
 He is also often seen on tractor duty harrowing the gallop when Phil is away and turns his hand to many an odd job to keep the yard going.